rgambord/c99-doc/doc/sections/6/5/2/5/index.rst

 .. _9899_6.5.2.5p14:

+.. container:: snum

+   :ref:`14 <9899_6.5.2.5p14>`

-:ref:`14 <9899_6.5.2.5p14>` EXAMPLE 6 Like string literals, const-qualified compound literals can be placed into read-only memory and can even be shared.
+EXAMPLE 6 Like string literals, const-qualified compound literals can be placed into read-only memory and can even be shared.
 For example,

 ::